cebe/js-search/README.md

 It uses a pre-compiled search index to add a fulltext search to static HTML pages such as [github pages][] or offline API documentation.
-The index is built by a PHP script using a similar yet much more simplified and dump approach than the popular search enging [Lucene].
+The index is built by a PHP script using a similar yet much more simplified and dump approach than the popular search engine [Lucene].

 To see how it looks like, check out the [demo][].